EdiWang/Moonglade/README.md

 Create a SQL Server 2017+ database or Azure SQL Database, execute script  **"Database\schema-mssql-140.sql"**

+Optional: Execute **"Database\migration.sql"** for schema changes if this file is not empty.

 *You may need to grant permission to the database for your machine or service account depends on your server configuration*

 ### Build Source